chrisnoonan98675/site/_drafts/xl-test/how-to/create-a-custom-report-in-xl-test.markdown

 Creating a custom report involves two steps:

 1. Configuring the report in `synthetic.xml`
-2. Writing a script for the report
+1. Writing a script for the report

-This example shows how to create a custom Highcharts report, based on the built-in bar chart report.
+The easiest way to start creating a custom report is to copy a built-in report.
+This example shows how to create a custom Highcharts report based on the built-in bar chart report.

 ### Configure the report in `synthetic.xml`